mjordan/islandora_workbench/README.md

 ### Without page-level metadata

-Enable this method by include `paged_content_from_directories: true` in your configuration file.
+Enable this method by including `paged_content_from_directories: true` in your configuration file.
 Use this method when you are creating books, newspaper issues, or other paged content where your pages don't have their own metadata.
 This method groups page-level files into subdirectories that correspond to each parent, and does not require (or allow) page-level metadata in the CSV file.
 Each parent (book, newspaper issue, etc.) has a row on the CSV file, e.g.:

 ```
 id,title,field_model,field_display_hints
 book1,How to Use Islandora Workbench like a Pro,28,2
 book2,Using Islandora Workbench for Fun and Profit,28,2
 ```
-Each parent's pages are located in a subdirectory that is named to match the value of the `id` field of the parent item they correspond to:
+Each parent's pages are located in a subdirectory of the input directory that is named to match the value of the `id` field of the parent item they are pages of:

 ```
 samplebook/